Seifert69/DikuMUD3/README_cmake.md

 # Building with cmake from command line

+Special thanks to @bluedreamer for modernizing our Makefiles :+1

 Pre-requisites:
    * cmake
    * optional ninja build system (Fedora: `sudo dnf install ninja-build`)